Upon its entry into force, the Solvency II Directive included two review clauses:

 Standard Formula: Rate SCR

 Objective: To better take into consideration the recent interest rate environment which could lead to an understatement of the SCR.
-Still at draft stage in the regulated acts.

 Themes: